 SEW is focusing their current investigations on NarrowBand IoT and LORAWan technology, with trials of both.
 Forster-Knight claimed they were among the most extensive trials in Australia and probably the world, for NB-IoT especially.

-What makes these system attractive is their subscription based approach, where the network will be there, making it plug and play.
+What makes these systems attractive is their subscription-based approach, where the network will be there, making it plug and play.
 Forster-Knight said their ecosystems are already growing, and they “should be huge” in the next couple of years, providing a degree of future proofing and driving the cost down.